 Twitter is broad spectrum, everyone from the US President to the Pope has a handle.
 The limited characters needn’t limit your message, it ensures you keep things short and sweet but by using links to interesting articles, blogs, stories it’s easy to share much more than the time of day.
 It's also a great place to discover trending topics and commentary.

 How to Use Social Media to Market Your Practice

 All the social media platforms will help you to engage with clients build your brand and nurture new leads.
 One of the best ways to do this is by posting good quality content.
-It is worth spending time and money on content as it should improve your all important search engine ranking through SEO as well as engaging your social media followers.
+It is worth spending time on content as it can improve your all important search engine ranking through SEO as well as engaging your social media followers.
 Check out our blog on Content Marketing for Accountants for ideas.

 - Variety of content keeps things fresh and interesting for your followers.
 Post images, infographics, white papers, podcasts, webinars, case studies, videos and simple comments to inspire (with quotes and memes), advise (with industry insight) and amuse (with care – keep well clear of anything controversial).

 - Questions are a good way of prompting engagement and a conversation with your followers.
 By commenting they will spread your post throughout their own friends and followers and therefore increase your potential audience exponentially.

 - Respond to your followers quickly keep them feeling engaged and appreciated.

 One of the most exciting ways that the digital world has changed marketing is our ability to quickly see and analyse a campaign’s results.
 With detailed analytics of your social media campaigns you can make each one better than the last – better targeted, more effective.
 You can learn what works for your accounting firm rather than just applying a few general rules by crunching the numbers – and that’s something accountants already understand.